Byndyusoft/Byndyusoft.AspNetCore.Mvc.ModelBinding/README.md

 - Swagger is not supported.
 - FormOptions settings are not supported yet.
 - RequestFormLimitsAttribute is not supported yet.

+It is recommended to use standard behaviour if both conditions are met:
+1. You don't need streaming.
+2. You have enough resources to store incoming files' content of all simultaneous requests in memory and on disk.

 ## Implementation